 Hosmer to Fernie (I-II): This scenic section of the river has great views of Mt.
 Hosmer and Mt.
 Fernie.
 Starting at the Hosmer Bridge and taking out at the first bridge entering Fernie, this section of the river is typically a meandering float with some sections of swift water where the river changes course.
 There are often logjams and sweepers, so paddlers and floaters should still use caution.
 At high water levels tubing is discouraged and paddlers should be experienced and well prepared.

 Fernie to Morrissey (I-II): More great views of the Lizard Range and country hillsides can be expected for this section of the river.
 Paddlers and floaters can put in at either of the Fernie bridges or the Fernie boat launch.
 The takeout is at the Morrissey bridges.
 This is a longer float; depending on river levels and watercraft can take anywhere from 3-5 hours.
 Alternatively, there are other take-out option off of Highway 3 just past the ski hill turn off or at Stanford Inn for a short ‘after work’ trip.
 This is a wonderful section of river to fish and float.

 See the Guide/Rental/Retail section for more details on guided trips for SUPing, rafting, and fishing.

-*Special Note: Due to the increased popularity for SUP on river, please note that the Elk River can often be very shallow in certain locations; falls can cause head, neck, tail-bone, and other injuries.
+*Special Note: Due to the increased popularity for StandUp Paddle Boading (SUP) on the river, please note that the Elk River can often be very shallow in certain locations; falls can cause head, neck, tail-bone, and other injuries.
 Helmet and lifejacket are considered mandatory but please consider additional elbow, knee, and spine protection.